farrasdoko/amir-course/README.md

 ## Content
 1. Append Strings

-few way to append string on objective C
+How to append string on objective C

 2. Dice Exercise